Skip to main content

 Rule 5120-3-06 | Work program assignments for inmates.

-(A) It is the policy of the department that no inmate shall be assigned, transferred, or removed from a work program assignment for punitive purposes, and that such assignment, transfer, or removal shall not be related to discipline for rule infractions, except insofar as infractions are job related and manifest an inability on the part of the inmate to function in the job or at the job location.
+(A) It is the policy of the department that inmates not be assigned, transferred, or removed from a work program assignment for punitive purposes, and that such assignment, transfer, or removal not be related to discipline for rule infractions, except insofar as infractions are job related and manifest an inability on the part of the inmate to function in the job or at the job location.

-(B) Work program assignments of inmates shall be made by a committee appointed by the managing officer of the institution which shall be known as the WPAC.
+(B) Work program assignments of inmates are to be made by a committee appointed by the managing officer of the institution which shall be known as the WPAC.
 The committee should:

 (1) Review the inmate's supervision level status, considering all current information;